Cozy Peach Kitchen

 Labeled ingredients used to make farro salad.

 • Pearled farro is my choice for farro salad because it cooks more quickly than whole farro.
-Many grocery stores don't label farro as either pearled or unpearled, but you can tell the difference by checking cook time.
+Many grocery stores don't label farro as either pearled or regular, but you can tell the difference by checking cook time.
 Pearled farro cooks in 15 to 20 minutes, whereas the whole farro takes about 40 minutes to cook.

 • Cucumber adds a pop of crispiness and crunch to the salad.
 I recommended seeding the cucumber with a spoon before chopping it.
 Removing the seeds helps the salad keep from becoming soggy.